Western Bulldogs: 2023–present: Rebuilding period

 The Western Bulldogs continued to perform inconsistently in 2023.
 The Bulldogs stayed in contention for the finals right throughout the season, but costly losses to cellar-dwellers Hawthorn and West Coast in the final stretch of the season eventually scuppered their hopes of a fifth consecutive finals appearance.
 Greater Western Sydney defeated Carlton in the final match of the home-and-away season and secured their spot in the 2023 finals series at the Bulldogs' expense.
-The Dogs ultimately finished ninth with a 12–11 record to miss out on September for the first time since 2018.
+The Dogs ultimately finished ninth with a 12–11 record to miss out in September for the first time since 2018.

 During the 2023 offseason, superstar midfielder Bailey Smith suffered an ACL tear at training, ruling him out for essentially the entire 2024 campaign.
 Smith would not play for the club again, eventually being traded to Geelong during the 2024 offseason.

 The Bulldogs returned to the finals in 2024.
 After showing inconsistent form once again for most of the season, the Dogs entered the finals in sixth place with a 14–9 win-loss record after winning six of their last seven games.
 Despite expectations of a third deep September run in nine years, the Bulldogs were bounced out in the first week after losing to a resurgent Hawthorn by 37 points in the elimination final.

 The Bulldogs would have yet another season on the edge in 2025.
 Although firmly in finals contention all year, the Dogs’ inability to match up with the best teams of the season would cost them dearly.
 They were desperately unlucky to finish ninth with 14 wins and nine losses, a record that would have been enough to qualify for every previous finals series in VFL/AFL history.
 Their percentage of 137 was also the best of any non-finalist since 1963.

+The Bulldogs continued to hover around the middle of the ladder in 2026.
+The Dogs did enough to return to finals football, finishing eighth with a 13–9–1 record.
+They won the first ever wildcard final in thrilling fashion, outlasting Collingwood by three points after Magpie forward Tim Membrey’s shot for goal after the siren faltered.
+However, the Dogs would lose their sixth elimination final in eight attempts under Luke Beveridge, bowing out with a 22-point loss to Adelaide.